-Atopic dermatitis is an endogenous eczema (eczema due to internal causes) characterized by extreme itchiness and recurrent symmetric eczematous dermatitis.
+Atopic dermatitis is endogenous eczema (eczema due to internal causes) characterized by extreme itchiness and recurrent symmetric eczematous dermatitis.
+This chronic eczema is one of the atopic conditions, and together with asthma and hay fever, it has a heritable tendency.
+Certain environmental factors like winter, inhaled allergens, and particular food may aggravate this disease in a specific subset of patients.
 The involvement of a site depends on the age of the patients.
-This chronic eczema is one of the atopic conditions and together with asthma and hay fever, it has a heritable tendency.
-Certain environmental factors like winter, inhaled allergens and certain food may aggravate this disease in a certain subset of patients.
 Its clinical course and features vary with age and are easily aggravated by secondary infections.
-Herpes simplex viral infection can cause a very severe rash called as Kaposi varicelliform eruption in children with atopic eczema.
+Herpes simplex virus infection can cause a severe rash called Kaposi varicelliform eruption in children with atopic eczema.

 Three distinct patterns of atopic dermatitis have been recognized depending on the patient's age:

-Lesions are very itchy and lichenified, looks like tree bark.
-It involves the cubital (front of the elbow) and popliteal fosse (back of knee) and sometimes the neck.
-A low grade involvement may be seen on the rest of the body.
-Discoid pattern (coin shaped) of eczema may be seen.
+Lesions are very itchy and lichenified; they look like tree bark.
+It involves the cubital (front of the elbow), popliteal fosse (back of the knee), and sometimes the neck.
+A low-grade involvement may be seen in the rest of the body.
+Discoid patterns (coin-shaped) of eczema may be seen.

 Counseling and Psychotherapy:

 Not only can stress aggravate atopic dermatitis, but the severely affected child is also a source of stress for the whole family.
-Counseling is an important part of the treatment.
-Counseling of parents for do’s and don’ts when the patient is a child will help them lead a stress-free life.
-Adolescents with atopic dermatitis should be well advised that this disease often improves or goes into remission with ages.
-They should avoid occupations such as car mechanics, engineering, hairdressing or nursing.
+Counseling is an integral part of the treatment.
+Counseling parents for do’s and don’ts when the patient is a child will help them lead a stress-free life.
+Adolescents with atopic dermatitis should be well-advised that this disease often improves or goes into remission with age.
+They should avoid occupations such as car mechanics, engineering, hairdressing, or nursing.